winterrdog/winterrdog/README.md

 # Calm down!💆😌

-To make sense out of this( if you know how get this information, u r not a skiddie 🤝 )
+To make sense out of this( if you know how get this information, then u r not a skiddie 🤝 )

-But if u do not, please use on of these online assemblers:
+But if u do not, please use one of these online assemblers:

 https://www.jdoodle.com/compile-assembler-gcc-online/